ucsd-cse12-ss24/ucsd-cse12-ss24.github.io/staff-and-help.md

   - You have permission to use _any_ lab, but prefer to use the B240 lab if space is available, that's where our staff will be based -->

 **Do NOT use the Canvas mailing feature to contact us.
 We will NOT respond to those messages.**
-If you need to send a private message to the instructor, you can email her using the address above (but any course related questions should ideally be through Piazza).
+If you need to send a private message to the instructor, you can email her at [r6huang+cse12@ucsd.edu](mailto:r6huang+cse12@ucsd.edu) (but any course related questions should ideally be through Piazza).

 ## Piazza Message Board Questions